Protecting Your Income and Assets

 Do you think if John could go back to the day before his stroke and buy insurance he would have?

-One action that the US government has taken to help is in the 2005 Deficit Reduction Act which allows any state to set up a Long Term Care Partnership program similar to that existing in California.
-More about Partnership.
+One action that the US government has taken to help is with the 2005 Deficit Reduction Act which allows any state to set up a Long Term Care Partnership program to help protect assets.